smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 * Updating the logic to assign Session IDs<br>
 Implementation is updated so that SDL Core will not manage Session IDs per transport, but it will assign different Session ID to each app.
-* Including additional parameters in Start Service ACK frame Core should include `secondaryTransport`, `servicesMap` and `transportType` parameters in Start Service ACK frame.
-The values of `secondaryTransport` and `servicesMap` are acquired from smartDeviceLink.ini file.
-For the value of `transportType`, ConnectionHandler keeps connection type (such as Bluetooth, USB, Wi-Fi) when a new connection is detected through OnConnectionEstablished() callback.
-Then it includes the connection type in `ConnectionHandlerObserver::OnServiceStartedCallback`.
+* Including additional parameters in Start Service ACK frame Core should include `secondaryTransport` and `servicesMap` parameters in Start Service ACK frame.
+The value of `secondaryTransport` is acquired from smartDeviceLink.ini file.
+The value of `servicesMap` is calculated based on input from smartDeviceLink.ini file and transport type of Primary Transport.
 * Sending out `Transport Config Update` Control Frame<br>
 When the state of a network interface changes, Core should send out `Transport Config Update` frame to Proxy. `TcpClientListener` and related classes are likely to be updated to support this feature.
 * Notifying HMI of Secondary Transport being added or removed<br>